• Skip to main content

 2. Mash the avocados and add salt.
 Stir and taste.

-3. Lightly toast the bread, cut in half.
+3. Lightly toast the bread and cut it in half.

 4. Season the meat.

-5. In a nonstick skillet, heat one tablespoon oil over medium-high heat.
-Add meat and cook for 1-2 minutes so that they brown on both sides.
+5. In a nonstick skillet, heat one tablespoon of oil over medium-high heat.
+Add meat and cook for 1-2 minutes on each side.

-6. Spread a thin layer of mayonnaise on each half of bread.
+6. Spread a thin layer of mayonnaise on each half of the bread.

-7. Place bread on the basis: half the meat, tomato and avocado on top.
+7. Build the sandwich with half the meat, tomato, and avocado.
 Close and serve with lots of napkins.

 Did you make this recipe?